sendgrid/docs/source/API_Reference/Web_API_v3/Suppression_Management/suppressions.md

   {% parameter group_id Yes 'integer' 'The ID of the group that you would like to search.' %}
 {% endparameters %}

-{% apiv3example get GET https://api.sendgrid.com/v3/asm/groups/:group_id/suppressions %}
+{% apiv3example post POST https://api.sendgrid.com/v3/asm/groups/:group_id/suppressions/search %}

 {% apiv3requestbody %}
 {